bastiangx/wordserve-obsidian/README.md

 <tr>
 <td>

-WordServe is a minimalistic and high performance **Autocompletion plugin** written in Go.
+WordServe is a minimalistic and high performance **Autocompletion plugin**.
 It suggests top ranking words when typing and exapnsions on abbreviations! simple.
 You can insert them by pressing `Tab` or `Enter` (or pressing the digit keys for vim users ;) )